ade-palmer/shapepuzzle/README.md

 ## Implementation

-I’ve used the early implementation of ‘Static Web Apps’ provided by Azure to host this website and configured the certificate to allow HTTPS.
+I've used the early implementation of ‘Static Web Apps’ provided by Azure to host this website and configured the certificate to allow HTTPS.
 It also uses Azures CDN to allow fast access from any location.